1978 (film): Release date

 The movie had a domestic release in The Buenos Aires Rojo Sangre Festival in November 2024.

 It was also screened in the Venezuelan horror festival El Grito.

 The movie was to be released in Argentina theaters in March 2025.

 Critical reception

 Critics throwback the script and the effects.

-Rotten Tomatoes gave 50% of approbation for 30 critics.
+Rotten Tomatoes gave 50% of approval from 30 critics.

 The website Surgeon of Horror praised the movie with these words "its methodical pacing, relentless, brutality and grotesque atmosphere can be overwhelming".

 Scream Anarchy praised the special effects in the movie with the following words, "There is a good share of gore and violence that happens in the back half of the movie.
 The special effects by Onetti Brothers regular Yanel Castellano and newcomer to the fold, Melisa Ontivero, are good.
 This includes a moment when another regular Maria Eugenia Rigon (Abrakadabra, Scars) and her co-star Justina Ceballos neuter a member of the death squad".